 Mobileye’s after-market subsidiary manufactures and delivers complete systems to the consumer market with a worldwide distribution channels.
 Its products are already installed by large fleet companies around the world and are accepted by many insurance companies.

-Headquartered in The Netherlands, Mobileye has the world’s largest machine vision development center in, Israel, and offices in the United States, Cyprus, China, Germany and Japan.
+Mobileye has the world’s largest machine vision development center in Israel and offices in the United States, China, Germany and Japan.